 First things first, when we say "plan document," we mean your formal, ERISA-compliant wrap document.
-ERISAfire-prepared plan documents combine three benefits documents into one comprehensive risk management tool to protect employers and make administration easier:
+An ERISAfire-prepared plan document does two important things:

 ERISA plan document (aka wrap doc)